-Mitchell S. V. Elkind, M.D., M.S., FAAN, FAHA
+Mitchell S. V. Elkind, M.D., M.S., FAHA

 Dr Elkind’s research focuses on stroke prevention, inflammatory and infectious biomarkers in stroke risk prediction, atrial cardiopathy, immune therapy for acute stroke, and vascular causes of cognitive aging.
 He is a principal investigator of federally-funded studies examining atrial cardiopathy in cryptogenic stroke; stroke risk factors; short-term high-dose statin therapy in acute stroke; and inflammation in stroke treatment.

 Dr. Elkind has a longstanding commitment to medical education and research training.
-In addition to leading the Columbia Neurology residency and fellowship programs, he serves as editor of the AHA/ASA Stroke journal’s new International Stroke Early Career and Training Section.
+In addition to leading the Columbia Neurology residency and fellowship programs, he served as editor of the AHA/ASA Stroke journal’s International Stroke Early Career and Training Section.
 He also runs National Institutes of Health-funded research training programs for residents and fellows.